teddykopudo/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move: move all files beginning with uppercase to directory /tmp/u 101-clean_emacs;deletes all files in current working directory that ends with ~;rm *~ 102-tree:creates a directories welcome/to/school;mkdir -p welcome/to/school
+100-lets_move: move all files beginning with uppercase to directory /tmp/u 101-clean_emacs;deletes all files in current working directory that ends with ~;rm *~ 102-tree:creates a directories welcome/to/school;mkdir -p welcome/to/school 103-commas:write a command that lists all the files and directories of current directory separated by comma;ls -map